llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 Thanks to this infrastructure, we have identified an [issue with `alloca(0)`][alloca] generating buggy machine code.
 Fortunately, the [fix][bug47657] was already in the trunk version of LLVM.
-We cherry-picked the fix in our custom clang build which addressed our issue.
+We cherry-picked the fix in our custom Clang build which addressed our issue.

 ## Performance Testing